joeldmyers/python-sandbox/readme.md

-# Python sandbox to review some functionality
+# Python/Django sandbox to review some functionality